 In September 2016, I left an interesting, well paid, part-time job.
 Some thought I was a little crazy because as a mother of 3, this was ideal for someone in my position.
 Financial security whilst being able to meet the needs of my children aged between 4 and 15.
 And with this age gap, their needs are many and varied.
 Chaotic actually.

-Plus the field of art and illustration is saturated, competitive and hard work.
-This didn’t phase me because I really couldn’t imagine wanting to do anything else.
+Plus, the field of art and illustration is saturated, competitive and hard work.
+This didn’t faze me because I really couldn’t imagine wanting to do anything else.